Chapter 2: Features of Connective and Binding Interactions

 The 'Visages' of Connectives

 Since objects in a connective always respond to a relevant external force, whether or not the arrangement of the connective will be disturbed by an external force is not dependent on the strength of the force.
 The arrangement of objects in a connective will be disturbed to some degree by every force that acts on any of its participating objects.
-And if one object changes its position relative to the others then the others will adjust themselves accordingly.
+Even if only one object changes its position relative to the others then the others will adjust themselves accordingly.
 While a connective is not identifiable as an object in the way that a bond is, I say that it may be discernible in the sense that all its participating objects respond to a disturbance even though each responds as an individual.

 Though subgroupings of its participating objects may appear and disappear with its flux, the subgroups are sometimes distinguishable from each other.
 We distinguish constellations in our galaxy and swirls in streams and rivers, for example.
 I call any distinguishable subgroup of a connective a visage of the connective.
 A visage describes a temporary or arbitrary arrangement of the participating objects in a connective, like a cluster or a swirl, rather than a lasting identity.
 A visage may last a long time as in the case of a stellar constellation or pass quickly as a swirl in a water stream.